Joeccp/SBA/docs/logs.md

 ## About the log messages
 The name of the log files is the time of executing the program.
-The format of a log message is
+The format of a log message is:

 ```%(asctime)s --> %(levelname)s @%(name)s --> %(message)s```

-, where `asctime` is the time, `levelname` is the log level, `name` is where the log message
+Where `%(asctime)s` is the time, `%(levelname)s` is the log level, `%(name)s` is where the log
-was sent, `message` is the log message.
-Most of the log information should be,
+message was sent, `%(message)s` is the log message.
+Most of the log information
-and is designed to be, very intuitive.
+should be, and is designed to be, very intuitive and straight forward.

 (P.S.
 In most of the circumstances, `name` is the function / method name where the log
 message was sent.)